Global Engagement (GBL)

 GBL 3V98 Baylor Study Abroad (9-18)

 Students planning to pursue a course of study outside the USA at an institution with a standing arrangement with BU will be enrolled in sections of GBL 3v98 for a combined total not to exceed 18 credit hours.
 This is a temporary course registration designation.
-Students will be dropped from GBL 3V98 once they conform their abroad enrollment at their host university.
+Students will be dropped from GBL 3V98 once they confirm their abroad enrollment at their host university.